Derpitron/md2html/README.md

+Archived.
+I made this to understand and implement Finite State Machines from my Digital System Design course.
+It works, for a very basic single `#` symbol but I didn't do anything beyond that.

 # md2html
 It's a simple wip markdown to html generator which I'm making to learn how parsers and lexers work, Made for fun, very work in progress and unstable.